-Leading up to the NFL Draft, current and former Steelers’ players will be sharing their Draft Day Memories.
-In this installment, former wide receiver Santonio Holmes shared his memories.
+Leading up to the NFL Draft, current and former Steelers' players will be sharing their Draft Day Memories, from the time they went to the NFL Scouting Combine, through the moment they were drafted.
+In this installment, former receiver Santonio Holmes shared his story.

 The NFL Draft brings all kinds of emotions out for players, and Santonio Holmes is no different as he recalled his special day.